mach3-software/MaCh3/README.md

 # MaCh3 <img src="Doc/mach3logo.png" alt="MaCh3" align="center" width="100"/>
-Markov Chain 3 flavour is frameworks which was born in 2013 as T2K Bayesian MCMC fitter for oscillation analysis.
+Markov Chain 3 flavour is frameworks which was born in 2013 as [T2K](https://t2k-experiment.org/pl/) Bayesian MCMC fitter for oscillation analysis.
 It has been used for multiple T2K Oscillation analysis both at Near and Far detectors throughout years.

-TODO: Add more history: maybe stuff about T2K+SK and T2K+NOvA
+TODO: Add more history: maybe stuff about T2K+SK and T2K+NOvA and mention HK and DUNE

 It has been used to  Since then framework evolved and has non MCMC modules.